-- Be a member of a religious denomination which is either: (1) a non-profit religious organization in the United States; (2) a religious organization that is authorized by a group tax exemption holder to use its group tax exemption; or (3) a religious organization affiliated with a religious denomination in the United States;
+- Be a member of a religious denomination which is either: (1) a non-profit religious organization in the United States; (2) a religious group that is using another organization’s tax exempt status; or (3) a religious organization affiliated with a religious denomination in the United States;

 - Have been a member of the religious denomination for at least two years immediately prior to the filing of the R-1 petition; and

 - Be entering the United States to work at least 20 hours per week in a religious occupation for the religious denomination or an affiliated organization.

 A job qualifies as a religious occupation if:

 - The job duties are religious in nature;

 - The occupation is considered a religious occupation within the particular religion; and

 - The job duties relate to carrying out the beliefs and customs of the particular religion.